Elizabeth line: Rolling stock

+Future stock

+Following the opening of the Elizabeth line, TfL experienced high passenger growth on the line.
+TfL noted that extra capacity would be required when Old Oak Common railway station opens in the 2030s alongside the opening of High Speed 2.
+TfL therefore pushed for funding from the DfT for additional trains.
+Following this, Alstom (new owners of the original builder Bombardier) was awarded a £370 million contract in June 2024 to build an additional ten Class 345 trains at its factory in Derby.
+This would increase the number of trains from 70 to 80.

 Electrification and train protection

 The Elizabeth line uses 25 kV, 50 Hz AC overhead lines, already in use on the Great Eastern and Great Western Main Lines.

 The Heathrow branch started using the European Train Control System (ETCS) in 2020.
-The Automatic Warning (AWS) and Train Protection & Warning (TPWS) systems are used on the Great Western and Great Eastern Main Lines, with possible later upgrades to ETCS.
+The Automatic Warning System (AWS) and Train Protection & Warning System (TPWS) are used on the Great Western and Great Eastern Main Lines, with possible later upgrades to ETCS.
 Communications-based train control (CBTC) is installed in the central section and the Abbey Wood branch.

 Depots

 The Elizabeth line has depots in west London at Old Oak Common TMD, in south-east London at Plumstead Depot, and in east London at Ilford EMU Depot.